 LRES 575-8xx: Professional Paper

-Online Spring and Fall Credit: 3 graduate Instructor(s): Staff |
+| Online Spring and Fall Credit: 3 graduate Instructor(s): Staff |

-Course DescriptionThe professional paper is a capstone course, taken during your final semester.
-It's intended to give you an in-depth experience in the design, implementation, and completion of a rigorous, original project.
+Course DescriptionThe professional paper is intended to give you an in-depth experience in the design, implementation, and completion of a rigorous, original project.
 It is a scholarly assessment, and novel analysis of a clearly formulated problem.
 It is not a term paper.
 Like a thesis, the outcome of a professional paper is a paper of publishable quality like that of a peer-reviewed journal paper.
 As such, approximate guidelines for the length of the paper are 25-45 double spaced pages (including figures, tables, references, etc.).
 In addition, you are expected to orally present (via webinar) your professional paper at a symposium to your graduate committee and other interested faculty and students.
 The professional paper requirement is flexible to your needs and interests and tailored to your topic of study and/or research.
 Professional papers should draw from and build on course work completed throughout the program.
 You are also encouraged to draw upon ongoing work-place relationships, collaborations, and research interests in designing and implementing a professional paper.
 The topic of your professional paper should align with the background or experience of your professional paper instructor to ensure quality mentoring.
-Although the professional paper is a rigorous analytical exercise, primary data collection is not strictly required.
+Although the professional paper is a rigorous analytical exercise, primary data collection is not required.
 Professional papers can be based on either primary or secondary data analyses.
 Although not preferred, and with instructor approval, it can be based on a novel, synthetic analysis of existing literature provided you conduct a clearly unique academic study.
 The abstract must clearly indicate your contribution and report results from the analysis.
 Learning Outcomes:

 Your professional paper is a two-semester process, not a two-semester course.
-The first semester is focused on proposal development and project initiation (You will NOT register for professional paper credits during the first semester).
-The second semester is focused on project and paper completion (You WILL register for 3 credits of professional paper during the second semester).
-Ideally, these arethe final two semesters of your program.
-Start your proposal development semester by going to the Professional Paper section of the D2L/Brightspace Advising Shell.
-Carefully read all the content, but focus on the guidelines outlined in the Syllabus module, as well as the modules titled Scientific Method and Your Professional Paper and Exemplar Professional Papers.
+The first semester is focused on proposal development and project initiation (You will NOT register for professional paper credits during this semester).
+The second semester is focused on project and paper completion (You WILL register for 3 credits of professional paper during this semester).
+Ideally, these are the final two semesters of your program.
+The proposal development semester begins with required participation in several online modules that detail the overall professional paper process.
 From there, you will begin to identify a topic and write a short proposal (< 1 page), followed by a full proposal and literature review (approximately 3-5 pages).
-The proposal must be approved by an instructor and your graduate committeethe semester beforeregistering for the 3-credit professional paper course.
-During the two semesters that you are working on your proposal and professional paper, you will work closely with your professional paper instructor to carry out the proposed project.Regular meetings are strongly advised so that you stay on schedule.
+The proposal must be approved by an instructor and your graduate committee the semester before registering for the 3-credit professional paper course.
+During the two semesters that you are working on your proposal and professional paper, you will work closely with your professional paper instructor to carry out the proposed project.
+Regular meetings are strongly advised so that you stay on schedule.
 Deadlines for proposals are as follows:

 Semester 1: Proposal development and project initiation: